What does Polynesia mean?

 Where is Polynesia?
-Polynesia takes up a large triangular area of land in the east-central Pacific ocean.
+Polynesia takes up a sizeable triangular land area in the east-central Pacific ocean.

 The apex of the triangle is right at the Hawaiian Islands.
 The base angles of the triangle are New Zealand for the west angle and Easter Island for the eastern base angle.

 In addition to stretching out from Hawai, Polynesia also includes its group of Polynesian islands.
-A few of the islands include Samoa, Tonga, Cook Islands, Wallis, and French Polynesia.
+A few islands include Samoa, Tonga, Cook Islands, Wallis, and French Polynesia.
 At the islands, you can find picturesque overwater bungalows.

 Where Is the Disney Polynesian Village?

 You can find the Disney Polynesian Village in sunny Florida, right by the Magic Kingdom.
 The resort rests on the shores of the Seven Seas Lagoon.

 The Seven Seas Lagoon is a body of water made by humans.
 It’s like an aquatic red carpet leading to Magic Kindom.
 The lagoon features boating, fishing, and more fun activities for guests of all ages.

 After opening in 1971, the Polynesian Village Resort has been a sought-after location by many guests.
 The resort has a motto, “Anita Peatea,” translating to mean “Tomorrow there will be another day, exactly like today.”
 In other words, don’t worry, life’s good!